All Disk Galaxies Rotate Once Every Billion Years - Slashdot

 Why indeed....big question

 TFS oversimplifies things a bit.
 The finding is that the outer edge of these galaxies rotates at about the same rate for all of them.
 That's not entirely surprising: the more massive the galaxy, the faster the rotation at any given distance, but also the more distant the outer rim.
 It also implies a similar ration of dark matter to familiar matter across these galaxies - which again isn't shocking, but is interesting if the ration has to be very similar.
-If it's confirmed they really do line up this clo
+If it's confirmed they really do line up this closely that's probably big news for those modelling galaxy formation.

 Re: (Score:2)